A healthy home is a happy home. Well...maybe that's not a guarantee. But a healthy home is a healthy home and that's important in its own right.

 No VOC Paints

 Low VOC paints are good, but no VOC paints are better.
-VOC stand for volatile organic compounds and they include a whole host of nasty chemicals.
-Traditional paints have always contained VOC's but fortunately as the desire for greener products and healthier homes has increased, manufacturers have come up with better options.
+VOC stands for volatile organic compounds and they include a whole host of nasty chemicals.
+Traditional paints have always contained VOC's but fortunately, as the desire for greener products and healthier homes has increased, manufacturers have come up with better options.